Epistolae Press Epistolae Press

 About The Book

-BELOVED OF GOD AND CALLED TO BE SAINTS is not another devotional meant to make you feel better about yourself.
-This 378-page book is a humble invitation to those who want to see more clearly.
+BELOVED OF GOD AND CALLED TO BE SAINTS is not another sentimental devotional meant to make you feel better about yourself.
+These 378 pages are a humble invitation to those who want to see more clearly.

 The text centers on Paul’s letter to the Romans expressing his desire for first-century saints living in “the eternal city” to support his upcoming missionary work to Spain.
 In order to assure them that he is worthy of their support, Paul lays out his longest and most sustained theological explanation of the gospel.